Create a Field Trip Experience Your Students Won't Forget.

-You’ll find all of the information you need to schedule and plan a visit with your students to the Kentucky History Center and Museums (includes the Old State Capitol, Kentucky Military History Museum, and Kentucky History Center).
-With our campus housing three different museums, we can host a group size of 100 at different locations on a rotation.
-We require one chaperone per ten students.
+You’ll find all of the information you need to schedule and plan a visit with your students to the Kentucky History Center and Museums (includes the Old State Capitol, Kentucky Military History Museum and Kentucky History Center).
+With our campus housing three different museums, we can safely host a group size of 60 at at each location.
+We require one chaperone per group of ten.

 See how a field trip meets the new Kentucky Academic Standards for Social Studies here.